-- spot transactions in which one currency is bought for another and the two currencies are exchanged within two days. - certain forwards. - transactions conducted through an exchange, because in those cases the exchange would be the counterparty to both the bank and the setail corexcustomer, rather than the bank directly facing the retail forex customer.
+- spot transactions in which one currency is bought for another and the two currencies are exchanged within two days. - certain forwards. - transactions conducted through an exchange, because in those cases the exchange would be the counterparty to both the bank and the retail forex customer, rather than the bank directly facing the retail forex customer.
 Note that an electronic trading platform is not an exchange.

-A forex forward that is not leveraged, margined, or financed by the back is not included in the definition.
-However, a leveraged, margined, or bank-finance forex broward is a retail forex transaction unless
+A forex forward that is not leveraged, margined, or financed by the bank is not included in the definition.
+However, a leveraged, margined, or bank-financed forex forward is a retail forex transaction unless

-- it creates an enforceable obligation to deliver between a seller and a buyer, and each have the ability to deliver and accept delivery, respectively, in connection with their line of business; or - the OCC determines that the forward is not functionally or economically similar to a forex future or option.
+- it creates an enforceable obligation to deliver between a seller and a buyer, and each can deliver and accept delivery, respectively, in connection with its line of business; or - the OCC determines that the forward is not functionally or economically similar to a forex future or option.